 The last stage of the grieving process is acceptance where we experience feelings of calm and peace.
 When we accept the fact that our loved one is gone, we can begin the process of healing and moving forward with our lives.
 In this stage, we are no longer looking backward trying to relive what should have been done or what could have been done.
 Instead, we begin to understand that a new chapter in life is beginning.

 Getting Support to Deal with Your Grief When Losing Someone to Addiction

 When you experience the grief associated with the death of a loved one due to addiction, it can feel like you are on an emotional roller coaster.
 While the feelings that you are going through may seem unbearable, it is important to seek the support of others so that you can heal.
 By turning to others in your time of need, you are able to work through those overwhelming emotions.
 To start the healing process, you need to lean on family members and friends and accept offers of assistance that may be offered to you.

 If you follow a religious or spiritual tradition, you can embrace your faith and engage in prayer and meditation to find comfort.
 If you feel vulnerable in your faith, you can seek the support and encouragement of clergy or other religious leaders.
-You can also talk to an experienced therapist to help you work though the intense emotions that are associated with grief and mourning.
+You can also talk to an experienced therapist to help you work through the intense emotions that are associated with grief and mourning.
 Additionally, there are many support groups that are available to you where you can share your feelings of loss with others.